DanielElam/SET08103-group-project/use-cases/use-case- language numbers.md

    <br>i.
 W.H.O. employee asks requester to alter their request to a definition the
        database contains.
 2. **Request is for too many languages**
    <br>i.
-W.H.O. employee informs requester the languages they can find data for.
+W.H.O. employee informs requester the languages they can find data for.<br>
 2.**The request is for people who don't speak the dominant language in an area**
    <br>i.
 W.H.O. employee informs requester that they can only produce reports on the number
    of people who do speak a language.